Blosc/blogsite/posts/openzl-plugin.rst

   - CODEC - If set, use LZ4.
 Else ZSTD.
   - SHUFFLE - If set, use shuffle (outputs a stream for every byte of input data typesize)
   - DELTA - If set, apply a bytedelta (to all streams if necessary)
-  - SPLIT - If set, do not recombine the bytestreams
+  - SPLIT - If set, do not recombine the byte streams
   - CRC - If set, store a checksum during compression and check it during decompression

 The remaining bits may be used in the future.